Have you heard that all good gardeners need to compost but have no idea where to start? All you need to know is some composting tips for beginners.

 It’s Easy for Families

 My kids enjoy tossing things into the compost bin for me, and they find it fascinating.
 Once you understand the basics, it’s hard to mess up.

 As I mentioned, my kids like composting, and the science behind how composting works is educational for older kids.

 15 Composting Tips for Beginners

 Before I composted myself, I wouldn’t be able to tell you this, but now I know that you can compost anywhere you live.

-Composting in the city is totally possible.
+Composting for beginners in the city is totally possible.
 You can have a worm compost (known as vermicomposting) under your kitchen sink.
 Vermicomposting is virtually odorless and perfect for those who want to compost in an apartment.

 You don’t need a huge backyard or acreage to compost.

 Consider getting a worm composting bin; these sit right in your house and have NO smell at all.
 It’s such an easy way to compost, even if you don’t have a backyard to get started yet.

 2. Don’t Spend a Fortune on a Compost Bin